barryclark/jekyll-now/_posts/2017/2017-03-05-This-Belongs-in-a-Museum-Review.md

 <h2>Prelude</h2>

 I'm not familiar with Rather Dashing Games' Drawn & Quartered series of tile-laying games of which [Pirates, Ninjas, Robots, & Zombies](http://amzn.to/2mqGlfA) and [Graveyards, Ghosts & Haunted Houses](http://amzn.to/2mUlhvI) are part of.
-This Belongs in a Museum is the 3rd game in the series and can be integrated with the previous two.
+This Belongs in a Museum is the 3rd game in the series and shares similar mechanics with the previous two.
 It has players taking the roles of competing archeologists trying to gain the most renown while avoiding mummies and finding ancient relics.

 Put on your fedora, grab your whip, and be ready to spout some famous one-liners...